johnnycyberseed/ibm-zk/pages/VSAM.md

 	- https://chatgpt.com/share/e/687661a1-6f38-8001-a02a-ca93c2df5aa5
 	- TL;DR. VSAM automates a lot of the nitty gritty
 		- geometry of physical hardware (especially the 3390 disk drive)
-		- writes "channel programs" in memory (called Virtual Channel Programs) which are micro-instructions for hard -
+		- writes "channel programs" in memory (called Virtual Channel Programs) which are micro-instructions for hardware while reading or writing.
+		- supports an automatic WAIT on your task when you _must_ know when an I/O operation is completed.
+-
+-
 - # References
 	- https://www.ibm.com/docs/en/redbooks/vsam-demystified